 Hear their stories

-Hear the stories of why it takes courage to be a Christian in some countries around the world
+Stories of why it takes courage to be a Christian in some countries around the world

 Maryamu Joseph, a 19 year old captive of Boko Haram